 For each of the six weeks of its summer workshop, Clarion West presents an evening featuring that week’s instructor reading their best new work which could include selections from recently published books, unpublished stories, or novels-in-progress.
 The featured reader also answers questions about writing, teaching, editing, and other topics.

 Join Clarion West in 2015 for programs on Tuesday evenings starting at 7:00 p.m. at the University Book Store, 4326 University Way NE in Seattle (unless otherwise specified).
-More details will be posted on this page at a later date.

 June 23: Andy Duncan